-As the selected proposers will be linked to the WiSHFUL consortium as Third Party using Cascade Funding, further referred to as Subcontractor to imec, specific arrangements exist with respect to financial costs and payment schemes:
+As the selected proposers will be linked to the WiSHFUL consortium as third party using Cascade Funding, further referred to as 'Third Party', specific arrangements exist with respect to financial costs and payment schemes:

-- 1. As a Subcontractor, the proposing party needs to include an overview of the estimated costs in its proposal at the time of submission.
+- 1. As a Third Party, the proposing party needs to include an overview of the estimated costs in its proposal at the time of submission.
 Costs consist of personnel costs, direct costs (such as travel, consumables, etc.) and indirect costs.
-The costs of a Subcontractor have to comply with the rules and the principles mentioned in Section I, Article 6 (Eligible and ineligible costs) of the H2020 AGA Annotated Model Grant Agreement (see http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/amga/h2020amga_en.pdf), in the same way as the beneficiaries, and must be recorded in the accounts of the Subcontractor.
+The costs of a Third Party have to comply with the rules and the principles mentioned in Section I, Article 6 (Eligible and ineligible costs) of the H2020 Model Grant (see AGA Annotated Agreement http://ec.europa.eu/research/participants/data/ref/h2020/grants\manual/amga/h2020amga en.pdf), in the same way as the beneficiaries, and must be recorded in the accounts of the Third Party.
 In other words, the rules relating to eligibility of costs, identification of direct and indirect costs and upper funding limits apply.
 Equally those concerning controls and audits of Section I, Article 22 of the H2020 AGA. - 2.
 The maximum requested funding for an Experiment in this Call is set at 50 k€ for an Experiment of the category 'Scientific excellence', at 40 k€ for an Experiment of the category 'Innovation by Industry'. - 3.
 The maximum requested funding for the WiSHFUL partner acting as the Patron for an Experiment is limited to 5 k€ euro on average.
 Costs in this case are related to the provision of dedicated (advanced) support. - 4.
-As a Subcontractor, the selected parties for Experiments need to submit a report at the end of the Experiment (for this call this will be at the latest end of Dec 2017 for an Experiment, under the assumption that the Experiment start at the latest on 1 July 2017).
-This report (see section 10), must include an overview of the costs incurred and will be accompanied by an invoice to the project coordinator, in this case imec. - 5.
+As a Third Party, the selected parties for Experiments need to submit a report at the end of the Experiment (for this call this will be at the latest end of April 2018 for an Experiment, under the assumption that the Experiment starts on 1 November 2017).
+This report (see section 9), must include an overview of the costs incurred and will be accompanied by an invoice to the project coordinator (imec) for 75% of the costs incurred. - 5.
 The report and the declared costs will be evaluated by the WiSHFUL consortium including the partner acting as Patron. - 6.
-Based on this evaluation, a payment of up to 75% of the requested funding will be carried out by the project coordinator. - 7.
-The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the European Commission (EC). - 8.
-For Open Call 4 review meetings with the EC are planned in January-February 2018.
+Based on this evaluation, a payment of up to 75% costs incurred, amounting to maximum 75% of the approved funding, will be carried out by the project coordinator. - 7.
+The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the European Commission (EC).
+To this end a second invoice needs to be submitted to the project coordinator (imec) for the remaining 25% of the costs incurred. - 8.
+For Open Call 5 review meetings with the EC are planned in June 2018.
 The exact date will be fixed at the start of the Experiment.
-The review meeting will be held in Ghent at imec or in Brussels at the EC.
+The review meeting will be held in Ghent.
 At the review meeting the results of the Experiment need to be presented, preferably through a real-life (remote) demo running in one the WiSHFUL testbeds.
-Either the Subcontractor or the Patron has to present the final results.
+Either the Third Party or the Patron has to present the final results.
 In the latter case, the Patron should be very well informed, as 25% of the payment depends on the formal approval of the work at the review meeting.